wp-plugins/email-before-download/readme.txt

 == Description ==

 Email Before Download presents your users with a form where they submit information, like their name and email address, prior to receiving a download.
 This plugin integrates with the popular [Contact Form 7](http://bit.ly/dNzVJd) and [WordPress Download Monitor](http://bit.ly/ifff4y) plugins, allowing you to create any form you like and manage/monitor your file downloads.
 You can also EXPORT a list of users that have downloaded files from the plug-in's settings page.
 Prior to installing Email Before Download, please confirm each of the dependent plugins is already installed and working independently.
 Short note about [WordPress Download Monitor](http://bit.ly/ifff4y).
-The author has done a complete rewrite of the plugin so the version you that you download and install from the url provided above is not compatible with previous version and our plugin.
-If you still want to use Email Before Download, please install WordPress Download Monitor from this url http://downloads.wordpress.org/plugin/download-monitor.3.3.6.zip
+The author has done a complete rewrite of the plugin.
+But we decided to to keep Email Before Download compatible with the old version of WordPress Download Monitor which can still be downloaded from this url http://downloads.wordpress.org/plugin/download-monitor.3.3.6.zip

 As an option, you can configure Email Before Download to: